ArielAsh1/News-Broadcasting/README.md

 #### System Design
 Three producers communicate with the dispatcher via their Producer queues.
 The Dispatcher communicates with the Co-Editors via three queues corresponding to the three types of messages.
 The Co-Editors communicate with the Screen-Manager via a single shared queue, and the Screen manager displays the system's output.

-## Bounded Buffer
-This project implements a thread-safe bounded buffer that supports the following operations:

-* Bounded_Buffer (int size) – create a new bounded buffer with size places to store objects.
-* void insert (char * s) – insert a new object into the bounded buffer.
-* char * remove ( ) - Remove the first object from the bounded buffer and return it to the user.